whiteout-io/mail/README.md

 ### Building

-You can download a prebuilt bundle under [releases](https://github.com/whiteout-io/mail-html5/releases) or build your own.
+You can download a prebuilt bundle under [releases](https://github.com/whiteout-io/mail-html5/releases) or build your own:

-Required packages: nodejs, npm:

     npm install && grunt